Fast Intra-kernel Isolation and Security with IskiOS: Introduction

-To demonstrate the effectiveness of PKK, we developed \emph{{\System}}:\footnote{``{\System}'' means ``shadow" in Greek.} a system that provides an execute-only (XOM) code segment and a write-protected shadow stack for the Linux kernel.
-Unlike previous approaches~\cite{kRX:TOPS19}, {\System} protects both the code and the shadow stack efficiently, with no changes to virtual address space layout; \System\ is thus compatible with existing kernel memory allocators and imposes no limits on entropy in diversification strategies.
+To demonstrate the effectiveness of PKK, we developed \emph{{\System}},\footnote{``{\System}'' means ``shadow'' in Greek.} a system that provides execute-only memory (XOM) for storing code and write-protected shadow stacks for the Linux kernel.
+Unlike previous approaches~\cite{kRX:TOPS19}, {\System} protects both the code and the shadow stacks efficiently, with no changes to virtual address space layout; \System\ is thus compatible with existing kernel memory allocators and imposes no limits on the entropy of diversification strategies.

-To protect the shadow stack, \System\ incorporates a novel calling convention (implemented in the LLVM~\cite{LLVM:CGO04} tool chain) that is immune not only to control-flow hijacking attacks in the calling thread but also to attacks that leverage shadow stack race conditions~\cite{RFG:MSRC, Clang10ShadowCallStack:Web}.
-To reduce protection overhead, {\System} uses a calling convention that performs aggressive function inlining, keeps return addresses in registers (instead of the shadow stack) for dynamic leaf functions, and introduces a \emph{shadow write optimization} that avoids PKU domain switches for many remaining calls as well.
+To protect the shadow stack, \System\ incorporates a novel calling convention that is immune not only to control-flow hijacking attacks in the calling thread but also to attacks that leverage cross-thread races~\cite{RFG:MSRC, Clang10ShadowCallStack:Web}.
+Along with this calling convention, we introduce a pair of techniques to reduce the frequency of PKU domain switches.
+The first technique, dubbed \emph{shadow write optimization}, avoids redundant writes of return addresses to the shadow stack.
+The second performs aggressive function inlining, avoiding calls to many smaller functions altogether.

 Our contributions can be summarized as follows:

 \begin{itemize} \item We demonstrate that Intel PKU can be used to enable efficient user/kernel isolation, to widen the set of protection modes for kernel memory, and to change protections cheaply at fine temporal granularity.